Chartham: Railway Station

+Chartham railway station lies one stop west of Canterbury West and has regular trains to London Charing Cross railway station.
+The HS1 trains to St Pancras also pass through the station but do not stop here.

 Landmarks

 Church

 The Church of St Mary is located next to the village green and contains six bells, five of which were made by Joseph Hatch in 1605, which makes the bells the oldest complete set by the same bellfounder in Kent.
 It was built in approximately 1294 and features a number of brasses, including that of Sir Robert de Setvans (d 1306).
 The stonework of its chancel windows exhibit a form of tracery, known as Kentish or split cusp tracery, which originates here.
 The tower is 14th century and the renovation was in 1875 by Oxford University architect George Edmund Street.